OutSystems/docs-support/src/error/wbl/wfbl-gen-40002.md

 ## Cause

-This error occurs when the users browser can't contact the WorkflowBuilder servers.
+This error occurs when the users browser can't contact the Workflow Builder servers.
-The &lt;<OriginalErrorMessage>&gt; includes information on the cause of the error.
+The &lt;OriginalErrorMessage&gt; includes information on the cause of the error.

 ## Impact